palmettostatebrewers/palmettostatebrewers.github.io/README.md

 - Contact information should be set to the PO Box address
   - Domain contact information should be the same.

-- Payments for the domain name should be made through the PayPal account
+- Payments for the domain name and email forwards should be made through the PayPal account
   - The PayPal must keep enough money in the account to handle renewals (~$13)

 - Primary mailbox is <psb@palmettostatebrewers.com>